Sanju: Principal photography

 Shooting for the film began on 12 January 2017 with Ranbir Kapoor, Paresh Rawal, Dia Mirza and other cast and crew.
 Shooting was wrapped on 21 January 2018.
-At the wrap party, the cast and crew were seen wearing personalised T-shirts with the hashtag "#duttstheway" in order to promote the film.
+At the wrap party, the cast and crew were seen wearing personalised T-shirts with the hashtag "#duttstheway" to promote the film.

 Initially, there were plans to bring Kapoor and Dutt together in the film at the end through a video chat where Dutt would interview Kapoor on his experience and journey.
 However, these plans were shelved due to both actor's prior commitments.
 Instead, the film will showcase both actors coming together in the form of a peppy dance number at the end credits.
 Hirani revealed that the original running time of the film as supposed to be 2 hours and 25 minutes.
 However, the running time was reduced with an entire song cut out of the film as it "was obstructing the pace of the film and it was breaking the narrative".
 Hirani further commented on this decision by stating that "if you feel it does not work then you have to let it go."

 A replica of Dutt's childhood home which he lived in with his parents took 25 days to complete, as Hirani wanted to portray's Dutt's life right from childhood to present day.